EverQuest Next: Development

 The first indication that a new game was in development appeared in a chapter written by EverQuest creative director Rich Waters in the EverQuest 10th Anniversary Book (2009).

-At the Sony Online Entertainment Live 2012 event, John Smedley stated that EverQuest Next has been completely redeveloped, stating "What we are building is something that we will be very proud to call EverQuest.
+At the Sony Online Entertainment Live 2012 event, John Smedley stated that EverQuest Next has been completely redeveloped: "What we are building is something that we will be very proud to call EverQuest.
 It will be the largest sandbox style MMO ever designed...
-We are remaking Norrath unlike anything you’ve ever seen, but you'll recognize it."
+We are remaking Norrath unlike anything you've ever seen, but you'll recognize it".
 During Sony Online Entertainment Live, John Smedley mentioned that EverQuest Next will attempt to keep the free-to-play model for as long as possible.
 This means that once a player has purchased the game, they will not be required to pay a subscription fee in order to continue to play.

 At PAX East 2013, game developer Dave Georgeson confirmed a full reveal of EverQuest Next on August 2 at SOE Live.
 EverQuest Next was intended to be subdivided into two segments: a standard, quest-based MMORPG, and a world-building tool called Landmark.
 John Smedley has said that the best of Landmark's player-made worlds would have been brought into the MMORPG.

 On January 31, 2014, EverQuest Next's counterpart Landmark began its official alpha testing phase.
 Purchasers of the $99.99 Founders Pack or the $59.99 Explorers Pack were allowed into this alpha testing as part of the game developers goal of "making development a collaborative process".
-Landmark began its closed-beta testing on March 26, 2014.
+Landmark began its closed-beta testing on March 26.